R1.08 Danube-Granite Loop

 Wir sind ein traditioneller Familienbetrieb aus dem oberen Mühlviertel, der bereits seit fast einem Jahrhundert direkt im Zentrum von Altenfelden seinen Kunden bei allen Fragen rund um Reifen, Felgen, Fahrrädern und E-Bikes einen erstklassigen Service bietet.

-In the heart of the Mühlviertel granite landscape, where tradition is still firmly anchored in everyday life, a familiar aroma can suddenly envelop you - the spicy, inviting smell of hops and malt.
-And where else would this smell come from if not from the Landbrauhaus Hofstetten?
-This is the oldest brewery in Austria, which began life as a simple inn in 1229.
-Today, almost 800 years later, the brewery is run with passion by Peter Kramer in the fifth generation and has developed into a beacon for regional beer and sustainability in the Danube region.
-Without the importance of the Danube as a trade route for transporting salt, the brewery would probably not have existed at this location, says Peter Kramer today.
+Right in the heart of the Mühlviertel’s granite landscape, where tradition is still firmly rooted in everyday life, a familiar scent can suddenly envelop you—the spicy, inviting aroma of hops and malt.
+And where else could this scent be coming from, if not from the direction of the Hofstetten Country Brewery?
+This is Austria’s oldest brewery, which began as a simple inn in 1229.
+Today, nearly 800 years later, the brewery is passionately run by Peter Kramer, the fifth generation of the family, and has become a beacon for regional beer and active sustainability in the Danube region.
+“Without the Danube’s importance as a trade route for salt transport, the inn probably wouldn’t have existed at this location,” says Peter Kramer today.

 The apartment is located in St. Martin im Mühlkreis.
 Size of the accommodation: 190 sqm; 4 bedrooms with private keys (max.
 8 persons)